 Flow Cytometry Protocols Editors: Hawley, Teresa S., Hawley, Robert G. (Eds.)

 Modern Concepts of Flow Cytometry Barbara Roth (editor)

 - Only BSL1 cells; No infectious or pathogenic samples are aloud.
-All human samples should be tested.
+All human samples from screened persons only.
 Transduced cells must be certified RCV negative.
 Bacterial and iPS samples must be discussed with personnel.